bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 | `state`       | Sets teh contextual state of the conntrol.
 Set to `true` (for valid), `false` (for invalid), or `null` |

 For additional props, see the component reference section at hte botom of this page.

+The focus styling of the component relies upon BootstrapVue's custom CSS.

 ## Custom rending with default scoped slot